Professor Roger Butlin

 1999-2004 Professor of Evolutionary Biology, School of Biology, The University of Leeds

 2013-2014 Tage Erlander Guest Professor, Swedish Research Council (held at the University of Gothenburg), 50%

 2014-2015 Waernska Guest Professor, University of Gothenburg, 50%

 Key Research Interests

 My teaching is concentrated around my research specialization in evolutionary biology.
 At Level 2, I teach the APS220 Evolution module along with Rhonda Snook (who is the Module Coordinator).
 My part of the course focuses on the genetic basis of evolutionary change and the forces that drive change.
-The course underwent a major update in the 2010-11 session.
 At Level 3, I coordinate a course, APS344 Topics in Evolutionary Genetics, which is based around student-led discussion sessions rather than conventional lectures.
 I run one of three topics, on the genetics of speciation, using recent, high-profile papers to bring students right up to date with current controversies.

-I also coordinate the APS336 Peak District Field Course.
+I also teach on the APS336 Peak District Field Course.
 This is a non-residential course based mainly on the Longshaw Estate and focusing on developing understanding of scientific method through student-led projects.

-Recent Level 4 MBiolSci students in my group have worked on speciation-related questions in the rocky-shore gastropod, Littorina, or grasshoppers (either Chorthippus in Europe or Vandiemenella in Australia).
+Recent Level 4 MBiolSci students in my group have worked on speciation-related questions in the rocky-shore gastropod, Littorina, or pea aphids.
 They have used morphometric and behavioural approaches as well as molecular genetic techniques.